rw2409/system_design/SystemLearnings.md

   2. For each tuple of (Model class, destination) create a KinesisConnectorExecutor for class/destination with factory pattern
   3. Each KinesisConnectorExecutor(abstract class) is subclassed by S3/Redshift/ElasticSearch Executor
     * Each specific Executor create KinesisConnectorRecordProcessorFactory with specific pipeline and config
+    * Each KinesisConnectorRecordProcessor is created by KinesisConnectorRecordProcessorFactory, the factory includes destination specific logic.
     * Each destination specific transformer, filter, emitter is defined in specific pipeline
-    * Each KinesisConnectorRecordProcessor is created by KinesisConnectorRecordProcessorFactory, the factory includes destination specific logic.
+    * The KinesisConnectorExecutor extends KinesisConnectorExecutorBase, which has a KCL Woker
+    * Each KCL Worker syncs shard and lease information, tracking shard assignment and processing data from shards using RecordProcessor passed from KinesisConnectorRecordProcessor.
+      * [Resharding/Scaling/Parallel Model](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-scaling.html): each process(worker) has multiple shardConsumer for a shard.
+      * [Status Tracking in DynamoDB](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-ddb.html): each row is a shard.
+      * [De-dups](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-duplicates.html): first/last sequence schema for S3, elastic search ID and version always uses the latest sequence.

   4. KinesisMessageTransformer to deserialize from Record to KinesisMessage
     * KinesisMessage is a SharedType between consumer/producer, output model including JsonData
       * KinesisMessage(Kinesis producer of muninn svc) -(Json)-> Record(Kinesis) -(Json)-> KinesisMessage(muninn Kinesis Consumer)